For urgent consular assistance call

 More information:

-Singapore experiences natural disasters and severe weather, including:
+Singapore experiences severe weather, including severe rainstorms.

-The monsoon seasons are from December to March and from June to September.
+The monsoon seasons are from December to March and June to September.
 Strong winds and heavy rain happen.

 If there's a natural disaster: